-(1) Certain of the joint venture agreements entered into by us provide the other partner a profits interest based on certain internal rate of return hurdles being achieved.
-Such investments are consolidated by us and any

-- profits interest due to the other partner will be reported within non-controlling interests in consolidated joint ventures on our condensed consolidated balance sheets as set forth in our Quarterly Report on Form 10-Q for the three months ended March 31, 2022 and our Annual Report on Form 10-K for the year ended December 31, 2021, each of which is incorporated herein by reference.
-The table also includes a property owned by an unconsolidated entity. - (2) The occupancy rate for our industrial, office and self-storage investments is defined as all leased square footage divided by the total available square footage as of March 31, 2022.
-The occupancy rate for our multifamily and single-family rental investments is defined as the number of leased units divided by the total unit count as of March 31, 2022.
-The occupancy rate for our other investments is defined as all leased square footage divided by the total available square footage as well as the trailing 12 month average occupancy for hospitality investments for the period ended March 31, 2022. - (3) Includes a 95% interest in 406 consolidated single-family rental homes. - (4) Includes a 100% interest in 2,302 single-family rental homes. - (5) Includes 1.14 million sq. ft. across our medical office, retail and net-lease properties and 1,293 keys at our hospitality properties.
+- (1) Certain of the joint venture agreements entered into by us provide the other partner a profits interest based on certain internal rate of return hurdles being achieved.
+Such investments are consolidated by us and any profits interest due to the other partner will be reported within non-controlling interests in consolidated joint ventures on our consolidated balance sheets as set forth in our Annual Report on Form 10-K for the year ended December 31, 2022, which is incorporated herein by reference.
+The table also includes two investments (197 properties) owned by two unconsolidated entities. - (2) The occupancy rate for our industrial, office and self-storage investments is defined as all leased square footage divided by the total available square footage as of December 31, 2022.
+The occupancy rate for our multifamily and single-family rental investments is defined as the number of leased units divided by the total unit count as of December 31, 2022.
+The occupancy rate for our other investments is defined as all leased square footage divided by the total available square footage as well as the trailing 12 month average occupancy for hospitality and extended stay investments for the period ended December 31, 2022. - (3) Includes a 95% interest in 913 consolidated single-family rental homes. - (4) Includes a 100% interest in 2,302 single-family rental homes. - (5) Includes 1.14 million sq. ft. across our medical office, retail and net-lease properties and 26,228 keys at our hospitality and extended stay properties. - (6) Investment in unconsolidated real estate venture.